Viewing time: 4 min. 6 sec.

 Welcome to The Write Question, I’m Daphne Gray-Grant.
-Today I’m talking about how to become a better self-manager.
+Today I’m talking about better self-management for writers.

 I’m going to do something a little unusual today because I have TWO questions from different readers that strike me as quite similar.
 I’m going to answer both.
 Here’s the first question from Mauricio Iraheta, who is from El Salvador but is currently living in France.
 Here’s what he wrote to me: